100 Random Acts of Kindness to Make the World a Nicer Place

 You’ve already got the mower out, powered up, and ready to go so why not take a few minutes to mow your neighbor’s stretch that borders yours, too?
 Or go the extra mile and mow their whole lawn—this is an especially kind service for the elderly, disabled, or single parents.
-These 24 stories about the kindness of strangers will make you tear up.

 Pick up trash at the beach

 Bring an extra garbage bag on your next outdoor adventure to pick up extra trash, along with your own, as you go.
 Sure, you didn’t make that mess, but it will just take you a few minutes to clean it up—and make the outdoors a little bit more beautiful for everyone.

 Giving someone a (non-creepy) compliment—think: “You have a lovely smile,” “You’re really great at your job,” or “I love your shoes”—can make their day.
 For some inspiration, try these 10 little compliments you should be giving every day.

 Next time you’re at a popular tourist spot, an event or gathering, or a picturesque landmark, chances are you’ll spot a group of young (or maybe not-so-young!) people trying to take a selfie, or one member of a group taking pictures of everyone else.
 Ask them if they’d like you to take a picture of all of them together.

 Random acts of kindness don’t get much simpler than this.
 Rather than letting a door swing behind you when you go through it, see if there’s anyone behind you and hold it open for them.

 If you’re at a dinner party, or simply sitting down for a meal with the family, don’t just scoop up your own dishes and be on your way.
 Making sure everyone is done eating first, of course, take a couple more plates with you on your way to the kitchen.
 Especially if someone else did the cooking, your fellow diners are sure to appreciate the gesture.

 Say, “This made me think of you”